Change-Maker/personalization/scripts/neovim/README.md

 ## Usage

-A full customization (answer "yes" to every customization options) has the following features:
+A full personalization (answer "yes" to every personalization options) has the following features:

 ### Neovim